 \section{Results}

 Figures~\ref{fig:1}-\ref{fig:7} present 5~GHz VLA B-array total intensity contours in black superimposed with the in-band ($\sim4-6$~GHz) VLA spectral index image in color for individual sources.
 Polarization is detected in four out of 11 sources in the current data.
 For these four sources, we also present polarization electric ($\chi$) vectors in red superimposed on the total intensity contours in black, in separate panels alongside the respective color-contour images.
 The basic properties of individual sources and the results from our uGMRT study of the PG quasars \citep{Silpa20} are summarized in Table~\ref{Table2}.
 The mean core spectral index values ($\alpha_\mathrm{2-freq}$) provided in Table~\ref{Table2} are obtained using the uGMRT 685~MHz data and similar resolution GHz-frequency VLA data from the archive.
 The uGMRT 685~MHz images were created using the $\tt{TCLEAN}$ task in $\tt{CASA}$, while for the VLA data, the $\tt{AIPS}$ task $\tt{IMAGR}$ was used \citep[see][for details]{Silpa20}.
 Both uGMRT and VLA images were created using the same cell size and image size, and were finally convolved with identical circular beams.
 The $\tt{ROBUST}$ parameter was chosen appropriately while imaging, i.e. $\tt{ROBUST}$ = $-5$ to +5 for lower and higher resolution images, respectively.
 The uGMRT and VLA images were later made to spatially coincide using the $\tt{AIPS}$ task $\tt{OGEOM}$.
 They were combined to produce the 2-frequency spectral index images using the $\tt{AIPS}$ task $\tt{COMB}$ with $\tt{opcode=SPIX}$.
-This task gives the `two-point' spectral index value for each pixel using the relation: $\alpha$ = log ($\mathrm S_1$/$\mathrm S_2$) / log($\nu_1/\nu_2$) where $\mathrm S_1$ and $\mathrm S_2$ are the flux densities at frequencies $\nu_1$ and $\nu_2$, respectively ($\nu_1$ being 685 MHz and $\nu_2$ as given in Table~3.1 of \citet{Silpa20} for individual sources).
+This task gives the `two-point' spectral index value for each pixel using the relation: $\alpha$ = log ($\mathrm S_1$/$\mathrm S_2$) / log($\nu_1/\nu_2$) where $\mathrm S_1$ and $\mathrm S_2$ are the flux densities at frequencies $\nu_1$ and $\nu_2$, respectively ($\nu_1$ being 685 MHz and $\nu_2$ as given in Table~1 of \citet{Silpa20} for individual sources).
 The regions with flux densities below 3$\sigma$ were blanked while using $\tt{COMB}$.
+The spectral index noise images are also created along with the spectral index images while using the task $\tt{COMB}$.
 In Table 2, L$_{685}$ refers to the 685~MHz uGMRT k-corrected rest-frame luminosity, and Size$^{685}_\mathrm{core}$ refers to the uGMRT `core' sizes (derived via the Gaussian-fitting AIPS task {\tt JMFIT}) of individual sources as reported in \citet{Silpa20}.